Archival CDs or gold CDs are a good choice for the long-term storage of digital photos and other digital files. However, what is an archival CD?

 The archival CDs can be identified by their gold appearance when viewing the base of the disc as shown below.

-CD-Rs with the phthalocyanine dye and silver metal layer appear silver to light green in color as shown below.
+CD-Rs with the phthalocyanine dye (the dye began to be widely used in 2000) and silver metal layer appear silver to light green in color, when viewed from the base side, as shown below.

 Even if an archival CD is used to store digital photos and other digital files, it is good practice to always have a second copy of the information on a different type of storage media.
+These chemically stable discs can still be lost, stolen, or physically damaged, all of which would lead to the loss of information.
 Another point to note is that eventually the CD technology will become obsolete.
 Therefore, regardless how long archival CDs last, eventually the information on them will have to be transferred to another format if the information is to remain readable well into the future.